Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
 39° 11.122′ N, 78° 9.655′ W. Marker is in Winchester, Virginia.
-Marker is at the intersection of East Piccadilly Street and North East Lane, on the right when traveling east on East Piccadilly Street.
+It is at the intersection of East Piccadilly Street and North East Lane, on the right when traveling east on East Piccadilly Street.
 Touch for map.
 Marker is in this post office area: Winchester VA 22601, United States of America.
 Touch for directions.

 The Virginia Woolen Company and Lewis Jones Knitting Mill Marker image.
 Click for full size.

-Photographed By Bernard Fisher, July 24, 2016
+Photographed by Bernard Fisher, July 24, 2016

 2. The Virginia Woolen Company and Lewis Jones Knitting Mill Marker